TobiAltamirano/TobiAltamirano/README.md

 </div>

 <!--Start Intro-->
-<p align="left">I am a full-stack web developer with more hours of coding (and frustrations) than I can count, which officially makes me a professional. 🚀 <br>I’m passionate about turning designs into experiences and ideas into code.
+<p align="left">I´m a full-stack web developer with more hours of coding (and frustrations) than I can count, which officially makes me a professional. 🚀 <br>I’m passionate about turning designs into experiences and ideas into code.
 Because, remember:</span></p>
 <h2 align="center">If it can be imagined, it can be programmed. 😉</h2>

 <!--horizontal divider(gradiant)-->